-- If your experiment hasn't collected sufficient data by the time limit (21 days for custom search style experiments or 90 days for all other experiment types, unless you set a shorter time) we'll automatically stop it.
+- If your experiment hasn't collected sufficient data by the time limit (21 days for search style experiments or 90 days for all other experiment types, unless you set a shorter time) we'll automatically stop it.
 If you've opted to let Google choose the winner, we’ll revert your settings back to the way they were before the experiment started.
-Otherwise, you'll have another 30 days to choose the winner of the experiment or, in the case of custom search style experiments, until you edit the style, whichever happens first.
+Otherwise, you'll have another 30 days to choose the winner of the experiment or, in the case of search style experiments, until you edit the style, whichever happens first.

 - If an Auto optimize experiment can't confidently determine that a change improves performance within the experiment's time limit, we'll retain your original settings.

 If you have further questions about experiments, see the Experiments FAQ.

 Experiments evaluate the performance of the variation using the change in revenue attributed to the variation.
 In an experiment's results card we show the following metrics:

 - The estimated monthly earnings scaled to 100% of your traffic.